 What about The D Cut made you interested in getting involved and becoming a part of the cast?

 I got an audition for The D Cut from my agent Mike, as I told him I wanted to audition for more queer roles and LGBTQ2S+ projects.
 Initially, I auditioned for D’s character, and instantly fell in love with the writing and theme of the series, and really wanted to be a part of it.
-I ended up getting cast as Max, a bold, sassy genderqueer babe, and I was over the moon!
-It was my first time playing a character who wasn’t necessarily a cisgender female, which made me even more excited to represent people who appear to society as a cisgender female but use multiple pronouns to describe their gender.
+I ended up getting cast as Max, a bold, sassy client of D’s, and I was over the moon!

 The fact is, we shouldn’t need to have a queer hair salon, because queer people should feel comfortable and welcome enough in any hair salon!